msfuxian/DualAttentionNet/README.md

 # DualAttentionNet
-Dual Attention Networks for Few-Shot Fine-Grained Recognition
+This is the MindSpore implementation of the paper "Dual Attention Networks for Few-Shot Fine-Grained Recognition".